bleutzinn/grav-plugin-eprivacy/README.md

 `testing: true` This plugin is maturing but still **not ready for production**.
 Help from the Grav community is welcome and needed to improve it.
 For feature enhancement suggestions, questions, discussion, bug reports and Pull Requests (hint) please use the [issues](https://github.com/bleutzinn/grav-plugin-eprivacy/issues) feature in this repository.

-## Demo

-A first demo is available at [https://festeto.net/grav-plugin-eprivacy-demo/](https://festeto.net/grav-plugin-eprivacy-demo/).

 ## Configuration

 If you use the Admin plugin, a file with your configuration named `e-privacy.yaml` will be saved in the `user/config/plugins/` folder once the configuration is saved in Admin.